Waterford Village Cemetery – aka. Old Settlers Cemetery – The End of an era.

 List of Known Burials

 Since there are few marked graves at this site, research through newspapers clips, historical societies’ records, books and online sources was necessary and has resulted in a partial list of probable burials.
-In total, 67 burials have been identified to date and the research continues.

-Eber Sawyer, (1817-1854) age 37.
-This gravestone is still standing and is in excellent condition on the southwest part of the cemetery.
+This gravestone was the only one still standing as the restoration work began.
+It is in excellent condition and can be found on the southwest part of the cemetery.

 Everyone was born in New York except Eber who was born in Wisconsin.
 Thus, the family came to Wisconsin between 1846-1850.
 In 1860, Abigail was living in Norway, with her children: John, 16; Robert 13; Eber,10; Charles, 8 and Mary, 5.
 Her real estate was valued at $2,500 and personal $500.
 In 1870, she was still in Norway with her five children.
 Her real estate was $6,000 and personal $600.
 In 1900, Abigail was 80 years old and living with her son Robert, 53, and his family in Waterford.
 In 1905 she resided with her son Robert, 60; and his family in Waterford.